 Stocks and shares: listed stocks, shares and investments: other issues: dividends

-X-dividends are essentially dividends that are declared but not yet paid at the date of valuation.
+The ex-dividend marking refers to dividends that are declared but not yet paid at the date of valuation.

 A listed company usually pays a dividend on its shares twice a year.
 The value of the dividend is announced some weeks before it is actually paid.
 In the intervening period,

 - the value of the shares does not reflect the additional dividend, but

 - its quotation on the London Stock Exchange (IHTM18092) is endorsed ‘XD’ (ex-dividend) to reflect it.

 The value of the dividend is then usually provided separately in pence per share (except for Unit Trust funds (IHTM18095)).